UofT-DSI/team_project/02_instructional_team/markdown_slides/01_team_project_overview.md

 # Expectations for Week 1

-After Week 1, you will only be evaluated on your project's README file.
-By this point, it must include a detailed project proposal.
-This should include:
+After Week 1, you will only be evaluated on your project proposal, which must be in your project's README file.
+It should include:

 1. The business motivation for your project.
-2. Which dataset you have chosen to use
+2. Which dataset you have chosen to use.
 3. Risks or unknowns that you have identified.
 4. How you will approach the analysis.
 5. Breakdown of roles/tasks assigned to each team member.